Ajit Kumar Banerjee

 Dr Ajit Kumar Banerjee (ড. অজিত কুমার ব্যানার্জী) (1 September 1931 – 29 November 2014) was a noted environmentalist and expert in forest management and is known to be the father of the concept of Joint Forest Management, often abbreviated as JFM.
 Banerjee received global attention for the Arabari project in West Bengal, India where he introduced the JFM concept for the first time in 1972.

-Early life
+Early life and education

 Dr Banerjee was born to Sudha Madhab Banerjee and Utsa Rani Banerjee, in an elite family located at Kalighat, West Bengal.
 His grand parents were Amrita Banerjee and Tufan Tarangini Debi.
 He went to Ballygunge Government High School and then graduated from Presidency College, Kolkata.
 He acquired PhD from University of Toronto.

 Career in Indian Forest Service in West Bengal

 The concept of Joint Forest Management was originated by Dr. Ajit K Banerjee.
 The major hardwood of Arabari is sal, a commercially profitable forest crop.
 In 1972, Dr. Banerjee, a silviculturist, then working for the Forest Department as the Divisional Forest Officer in West Bengal, was conducting trials which were constantly being disturbed by grazing and illegal harvesting by the local populace.
 At the time there were no initiatives for sharing of forest resources between the government and the local people.
 The forest official, against the suggestions of his co-workers, sought out representatives of eleven local villages and negotiated the terms of a contract with an ad hoc Forest Protection Committee.
 The initial program involved 612 families managing 12.7 square kilometers of forests classified as "degraded".
 25% of profits from the forests were shared with the villagers.
 The Government did not approve the scheme initially, but when International acclamation started reaching in, the JFM was accepted and expanded to other parts of the state during 1987 and onward..

 JFM is the official and popular term in India for partnerships in forest movement involving both the state forest departments and local communities.
 The policies and objectives of Joint Forest Movement are detailed in the Indian comprehensive National Forest Policy of 1988 and the Joint Forest Management Guidelines of 1990 of the Government of India.

 Although schemes vary from state to state and are known by different names in different Indian languages, usually a village committee known as the Forest Protection Committee (FPC) and the Forest Department enter into a JFM agreement.
 Villagers agree to assist in the safeguarding of forest resources through protection from fire, grazing, and illegal harvesting in exchange for which they receive non-timber forest products and a share of the revenue from the sale of timber products.